Metrics

 This will add to a customer a calculated attribute of the total revenue in the customer segment.

-By default, a metric is grouped by user choice.
+By default, a metric is grouped by the user query context.

-But it is possible to mix user-set groups with fixed groups, like this lineitems.daily_revenue
+It is possible to add to the user context groups additional groups, like this lineitems.daily_revenue

 metric: